 It makes intuitive sense that the spatial frequencies that are most closely related to our perception of sharpness vary with the size and viewing distance of the displayed image.

 For instance if an image captured by a Full Frame camera is viewed at ‘standard’ distance (that is a distance equal to its diagonal), it turns out that the portion of the MTF curve most representative of perceived sharpness appears to be around MTF90.
-On the other hand, when pixel peeping, the spatial frequencies around MTF50 look to be a decent, simple to calculate indicator of it with a current imaging system in good working conditions.
-Continue reading MTF50 and Perceived Sharpness
+On the other hand, when pixel peeping the spatial frequencies around MTF50 look to be a decent, simple to calculate indicator of it, assuming a well set up imaging system in good working conditions.
+Continue reading MTF50 and Perceived Sharpness→

 UnSharp Masking (USM) capture sharpening is somewhat equivalent to taking a black/white marker and drawing along every transition in the picture to make it stand out more – automatically.
 Line thickness and darkness is chosen arbitrarily to achieve the desired effect, much like painters do.
-Continue reading Deconvolution vs USM Capture Sharpening
+Continue reading Deconvolution vs USM Capture Sharpening→